This manual is a guide for the GNU Web Translators.

 Establishing a new team is not hard, but a certain procedure ought to be followed.
 The most important thing to realize is that this is somewhat a long-term engagement that requires a lot of spare time, communication and technical skills, and devotion.
 The only “bonus” team leaders have is more work and more responsibilities.

-You should read most of the philosophy-related articles and all the documentation related to the translation process before you decide to form a new team, or take over an orphaned team.
+You should read all the documentation related to the translation process and at the very least all important philosophy-related articles listed on the Translation Priorities page before you decide to form a new team, or take over an orphaned team.
 Once you have the internal feeling that having a gnu.org translation team for your language is a must, and you are the one for this job, follow these steps:

 Examine the layout and structure of the repository.
 Basically, it is mapped to the URL locations, more or less.
-Take a look at the most important materials to translate under /philosophy, /gnu, /distros, /copyleft and /licenses directories just to get a rough estimate about the amount of work involved.
+Take a look at the most important materials to translate under /philosophy, /gnu, /distros, /education and /licenses directories just to get a rough estimate about the amount of work involved2.
 If you are still not scared and determined to go on further, excellent.

 find -name \*.lang.html